BLU-MED Responds To Help Superstorm Sandy Victims

 Suffolk County Fire Rescue and Emergency Services rapidly put their BLU-MED deployable medical facilities into action following the devastation of Super Storm Sandy.
 The portable hospital served local residents near the John F. Foley Skilled Nursing Facility in Yaphank, New York throughout the month of November.
 The medical shelter system includes field hospital beds with the capacity to provide health care to approximately 60 patients.
 The hospital facility was staffed by medical reserve volunteers.

-The mobile hospital is a combination of two BLU-MED RapidSurge™ packages, which can be delivered by pickup truck and after quick assembly, each provides 1,500 square feet of floor space.
+The BLU-MED EXT Medical Trailer System can be delivered by pickup truck and after quick assembly, each provides 1,500 square feet of floor space.
 The fabric buildings included complete electrical systems, lighting and heating, and are powered by diesel generators.
 The shelter system is designed to withstand 100 mph winds and 20 pounds per square foot of snow, so follow-on ‘Northeaster” storms were no threat to continuing operations in the deployable medical facility.

 About BLU-MED Response Systems